Support » We can help you with… » Starting out » Locating and starting your new aquarium

 Once your aquarium is full you can switch on your filter and heater to start preparing the tank for your aquatic friends.

-You should always treat new water with a dechlorinator – like Bioactive Tapsafe Plus – to remove harmful chemicals from the water and introduce aloe vera to help protect your fish’s delicate skin and gills.
+You should always treat new water with a dechlorinator – like Bioactive Tapsafe Plus – to remove harmful chemicals from your aquarium water and introduce aloe vera to help protect your fish’s delicate skin and gills.

-Tapsafe also has the benefit of adding a kick-start of bacteria for the filter.
+Tapsafe also has the benefit of adding a kick-start of beneficial bacteria for the filter.

 Although you will probably be excited to start adding fish into your aquarium, you need to let it settle and temperature stabilise to the recommended level before adding any livestock; usually overnight.

-Once your tank has settled, and the temperature correct (use an aquarium thermometer for this) you can now add fish.
+Once your tank has settled, and the water temperature is correct (use an aquarium thermometer for this) you can now add fish.

 To better understand what goes on in a new aquarium, watch the video below.